Tips for Early Social and Emotional Learning

 Log into the StrongStart Online Professional Development System to access the ePyramid modules.

-Also, the Consortium is offering a series of Professional Learning Communities (PLCs) starting in October to support social and emotional development.
+Also, the Consortium is continuing to offering a series of Professional Learning Communities (PLCs) in November to support social and emotional development.
 Some of the PLCs are based on the online trainings and others will focus on new/different content.
 Learn more about the PLCs and register here:

 As educators prepare for and return to their classrooms/child care settings, the state Office of the Child Advocate and UMass Medical have teamed up to put together tip sheets, videos, and other resources that offer ideas to help early childhood educators navigate this confusing and stressful time.